Last Updated on November 22, 2020 by Oddmund Groette

 Is P2P/crowdfunding a threat?
 I think it’s too early to tell, but I doubt so.
 Lending is a professional market, and most likely to stay that way in the future.
 I have dipped my toes in the P2P market, and my experience is that most investors should concentrate on the traditional stock market or real estate market.

-The valuation is at its lowest since the GFC in 2008/09, but Handelsbanken are better capitalized now than then, and additionally I believe the loan book are in better shape.
-Handelsbanken is, in my opinion, the best managed bank in the Nordic region where the interests for outside investors are aligned with the managers/employees.
+The valuation is at its lowest since the GFC in 2008/09, but Handelsbanken is better capitalized now than then, and additionally I believe the loan book is in better shape.
+Handelsbanken is, in my opinion, the best-managed bank in the Nordic region where the interests of outside investors are aligned with the managers/employees.
 I don’t expect any significant losses or provisions due to Covid-19.